 It is when we saw the small-tented accommodations from a distance that we knew there are some people.
 And it is probably the Parasol camp, where we are supposed to stay.
 It was noontime when we reached the camp and the sun was shining right on top.
 The tents were so hot that I wanted an air conditioner.
 Even when I could see the snow-capped peaks right in front of my eyes.
-Our hosts served us simple lunch of Vegetable rice that mind you is a big luxury in that place.
+Our hosts served us a simple lunch of Vegetable rice that mind you is a big luxury in that place.

 We wanted to relax a bit after lunch.
 But our guide recommended that we visit the lake now, as it gets chilly in the evenings.
-More than that colors of the lake is best seen when the sun is up.
-So, we bounced back and jumped into the car when our guide looked at us and said – Go wear your socks, cover your head and take your jackets along.
+More than that the colors of the lake are best seen when the sun is up.
+So, we bounced back and jumped into the car when our guide looked at us and said – Go wear your socks, cover your head, and take your jackets along.
 In that heat, I did not even want to hear those words.

 After a small but steep drive, we reached a point from where we had to trek about a kilometer or so to reach the lake.
-Now, I suddenly find myself impatient – not willing to wait for the prized the sight of the lake.
-The trek was easy though the altitude adds its unease to your breathing.
-If you keep moving slowly, breathing deeply, it is not at all tough.
+Now, I suddenly find myself impatient – not willing to wait for the prized sight of the lake.
+The trek was easy though the altitude adds unease to your breathing.
+If you keep moving slowly and breathing deeply, it is not at all tough.
 The valleys leading to Chandratal Lake were filled with flowers.
 A shepherd was happily sitting in the middle of these flowers as his sheep played in the water below or grazed the grass on the hills.

-Chandratal Lake in Spiti valley – Must See Blue Lake
+Chandratal Lake in Spiti Valley – Must-See Blue Lake

-Chandratal Lake appeared before my eyes like a bowl filled with blue water from a vestibule like opening.
+Chandratal Lake appeared before my eyes like a bowl filled with blue water from a vestibule-like opening.
 Its color was turquoise blue, water was absolutely still – it was difficult to imagine water in that color.
 As we move closer, we could see the clearer water on its banks and some movement there.
 Walking to the lake was now an effortless act and I am not sure if I remember the motion of legs as they moved closer to the Lake.

 We climbed the little hill we were walking on.
 A platform for colorful prayer flags was showing the direction of the wind as the rest of the landscape stood still.
 A small group of foreigners was camped on the banks.
 They were entering the lake but thanks to cold water, they could not go much inside the lake.
-Not a rational thought, but I did not want them to go inside the lake, it felt like a sacrilege.
-Not sure if this thought came from my religious sensibilities or from the fear of lake losing its purity and pristinely presence.
+Not a rational thought, but I did not want them to go inside the lake, it felt like sacrilege.
+Not sure if this thought came from my religious sensibilities or from the fear of the lake losing its purity and pristinely presence.

-Glacier Rivulets flow to Chandratal Lake
+Glacier Rivulets flow

 We walked on the edge of the lake a bit, trying to make out its crescent shape.
 Quite a few rivulets of glacier water were flowing into the lake.
 We jumped over some and we walked through some.
 We sat on a makeshift stone bench to feel the lake.
 The air was getting chillier.
 Clouds were moving from one peak to another, casting their shadow on the lake and changing its shades as they moved.
-At the edges, water was so clear that we could see the layers of smooth stones at its base.
-It looked like the lake may be a huge stone layered bowl.
+At the edges, the water was so clear that we could see the layers of smooth stones at its base.
+It looked like the lake may be a huge stone-layered bowl.

 Chandratal Lake size

-Our guide told us that the circumference of the lake is about 4 KM’s.
-A lot of people, especially Buddhists take a Parikrama (a clockwise circumambulation) around the Chandratal Lake.
+Our guide told us that the circumference of the lake is about 4 km.
+A lot of people, especially Buddhists take a Parikrama (a clockwise circumambulation) around the Lake.
 Deep inside my heart, I wanted to do the Parikrama of Chandratal Lake, but I was not sure of the fitness level of my body.
-If I can walk 4 KM’s at that altitude on a path that would definitely go up and down.
+If I can walk 4 km at that altitude on a path that would definitely go up and down.
 Then, something happened and I said, I want to do the Parikrama.

 Probably I felt that I might not get this opportunity again to go around this holy lake.
 I may not come again to this part of Himachal.
 Or maybe it was the deep ingrained spiritual inclination that pushed me to this decision.
 But I announced to our guide – Let’s go for Parikrama.
 My fellow traveler Alka happily joined in.
 This was not a rational decision.
 It definitely came from another plane of existence that simply pushed me to get up and move.
 It was already 4 PM or so and we were told it takes anywhere from 90-120 mins to go around the lake.